 Below is the Digital Heritage Moment as broadcast on the radio:

-- Native Plants Western North Carolina is littered with plants indigenous to the Appalachian Mountains.
-Here is a small, list of the plants found throughout the area.
+- Native Plants Western North Carolina is covered with plants indigenous to the Appalachian Mountains.
+Here is a short list of the plants found throughout the Linville Falls area.

 - Appalachian Trail

 As undeveloped land shrank in the East, the desire to preserve a wilderness experience intensified.
 In 1925 a forester, Benton McKaye, organized a conference in Washington, DC, to plan […]